BUFFINGTON: Single-family detached houses under fire

 If you think current zoning issues are controversial, just wait.

 There's a growing movement in urban areas of the country to eliminate R-1 single family zoning.
-Depending on the details, new laws would mandate a mix of housing types in a development.
+Depending on the details, new laws would mandate a mix of housing types in a development, doing away with the traditional single-family subdivisions that have dotted America since the 1950s.

 I can hear the chorus: "There goes the neighborhood!"

 Maybe.
-But it's a real movement that’s getting a foothold in many major towns and some states.
+But it's a real movement that getting a foothold in many major towns and some states.
 Just a matter of time until it reaches suburbs and growing rural areas.

 •••

 One regional example of this trend is currently being fought in North Carolina.
-This year, a bipartisan group of legislators in that state have introduced two bills that would radically change single-family zoning rules in that state.
+This year, a bipartisan group of legislators in that state introduced two bills that would radically change single-family zoning rules in North Carolina.

 According to one newspaper article about that legislation, the law has four main impacts: